grokify/ringcentral-permahooks/README.md

 Deployment options:

-* Run locally: only the `server.go` file is necessary as shown below.
+* Run locally: only the `main.go` file is necessary as shown below.
 * Lambda: TBD, will use [aws/aws-lambda-go](https://github.com/aws/aws-lambda-go) like [Chathooks](https://github.com/grokify/chathooks)
 * Heroku: TBD, investigating best way to vendor deps for Heroku.